kweatherman/IDA_UtilityFeature_PlugIn/README.md

   Can save a lot of time avoiding looking at the same simple return stubs over and over again.
   **TODO: Based on code patterns and could use more.
 Make an MR with your added patterns and I'll merge them into the repo.**

+## Installation

+1) Copy the plugin to your IDA Pro plugins directory.
-You'll want at least the first six features on hotkeys.
+2) You'll want at least the first six features on hotkeys.
    I add this to my "plugins.cfg" like this:

 ```ini
 ; Utility plug-in